Adictya/app-builder-docs/docs/customization-api/api-reference/components-api.md

 <!-- <image alt="Video Call" lightImageSrc="api/bottomBar_light.png" darkImageSrc="api/bottomBar_dark.png" /> -->

-The constomContent object specifies the react component to be used for rendering each custom content type including user inserted and default types present in the [Render Context](/customization-api/api-reference/app-state-library#userendercontext).
+The customContent object specifies the react component to be used for rendering each custom content type including user inserted and default types present in the [Render Context](/customization-api/api-reference/app-state-library#userendercontext).

 ### _Overrides_: